expo/expo/docs/pages/distribution/security.md

 By default, your Apple ID credentials are stored in the macOS Keychain.
 Your password is only ever stored locally on your computer.
 This feature is not available for Windows or Linux users.

-Disable Keychain support with the environment variable `EXPO_NO_KEYCHAIN=1`, you can also use this to change your password.
+Disable Keychain support with the environment variable `EXPO_NO_KEYCHAIN=1`.
+You can also use this to change the saved password.

 ### Changing Apple ID Password